of Celtic origin, derives from Farquhar, fourth son of

 MacFionnlaidh.
 He served with distinction as a Captain

 in the Royal Scots Greys during World War Two.
-He resides

 The Farquharson estate covers about 200,000 acres of forest